jonasburian/Bachelor-Thesis-Project/README.md

 ## Structure

 Most of the code and documentation resides in `project.ipynb`, which contains the complete processing pipeline, including the loading and pre-processing of the datasets, the training of the autoencoders, the evaluation for the four experiments, and other utilities for creating visualisations and plots of the results.
 This project uses `pipenv` to manage package dependencies and virtual environments.
 This can be configured within the provided `Pipfile`.
 In addition, a `data` directory is created during the initialisation process, containing all the datasets used.
 The trained models are stored in the `models` directory and the test results in the `results` directory.

+Specifically, the trained autoencoder models are stored in three subfolders of the `models` directory, namely `motion`, `wgn` and `ecg`, where the autoencoders were trained on the motion-based noise model, the WGN model and for the SCG/ECG transformation task, respectively.
+The model files are always named in the same way: The name starts with the model name (`model_1`, `model_2` or `model_ecg`), then continues with the noise model used, i.e. `wgn1` to `wgn4`, which also applies to the WGN part of the motion noise model, and ends with some optional information for more specific models.
+For example, the ending `bandpass` indicates that the model was trained on the bandpass filtered training data, while `cebs_full` and `cebs_omitted` stand for training on the full CEBS dataset with no training set and training on the same dataset but without subjects one and two.
+For AE2 trained for the SCG/ECG transformation (here `model_ecg`), no noise model is specified.
+Instead, the name includes the normalisation applied to the ECG and SCG data.
+Specifically, `both_norm` indicates that both ECG and SCG samples were normalised, `ecg_norm` and `scg_norm` that only ECG or SCG samples were normalised, and `wo_norm` that no normalisation was applied.
+In addition to the trained models, the training and validation losses for each trained model are included as .csv files with the same filename but with `loss` at the beginning instead of `model`.

 ## Requirements